+NOTE 1: Modern TLS client implementations ignore the obsolete Common Name (CN) field of the X.509 certificate in favour of the first Subject Alternative Name (subjectAltName) extension field.

-The Media Application Provider shall use the HTTP POST method to create a new Server Certificate resource.
+The Media Application Provider shall use the HTTP POST method to create a new Server Certificate resource in the Media AF.
+The request URL shall be a well-known sub-resource of the Provisioning Session resource representing its Server Certificates resource collection, as specified in clause 8.4.2.
+The HTTP request message body shall be omitted.

 Upon successful creation, the Media AF shall return a 201 (Created) HTTP response message and the URL of the newly created Server Certificate resource, including its resource identifier, shall be provided in the HTTP Location header field.
 The response message body may optionally convey a copy of the X.509 certificate corresponding to the newly created Server Certificate resource, as specified in clause 8.4.3.2.